 My sister was visiting the other day and asked me for some suggestions on how to encourage her son to speak more.
 I suggested trying bubbles.
 Bubbles are one of my favorite therapy tools because they can be used in so many different ways to both assess language skills and promote language development.
-In a study done by Lancaster University, they found that, Youngsters who can lick their lips, blow bubbles and pretend that a building block is a car are most likely to find learning language easy.
+In a study done by Lancaster University in the UK they found that youngsters who can lick their lips, blow bubbles and pretend that a building block is a car are most likely to find learning language easy.
 So here are my top ten ways to use bubbles to promote language development.

 Top 10 ways to use bubbles for language development: